At a glance

 The goal is a fully networked production environment leveraging IoT technologies. (igus)

-“We’re under immense pressure to be productive in every respect,” says Stefan Fertmann, Head of Inhouse Automation.
-“There are countless starting points for improvement, as our manufacturing processes are complex and energy-intensive.
-We see tremendous untapped potential particularly in process monitoring.”
+‘We feel a lot of pressure to be productive in every way,’ says Stefan Fertmann, Head of In-house Automation.
+‘There are loads of ways to do this, because the manufacturing processes for our diverse products are complex and energy-intensive.
+We see huge potential in process monitoring in particular, which we need to tap into.’

 Cloud Platform as the Foundation